CZ32/kitchen-genie/README.md

 6. Favourites: From recipe page, or results page, user can favourite recipe and it populates it on the users favourites page.
 7. Random recipe generator: User can click a button to get a random recipe from the spoonacular api.

-# How did we conduct our work.
+## 2.0 How did we conduct our work.

+### 2.1 Assigning Tasks
+At the start of the project, we began to hack out the key features features for our project and assigned them

-# My specific roles within the team
+### 2.2 My specific roles within the team

-# Software Architecture
+## 3.0 Software Architecture/ Design

+### 3.1 Design Choices

-# How we set up our database
+### 3.2 How we set up our database

-# Deployment
+## Deployment

+## Current Bugs

-# Extra: What if we had more time?
+## Extra: What if we had more time?
 1. Use client-side cookies to save the ingredients the user has during a session, so recipes ingredients can be compared even if the user has not come from the search results page.